 2.4.
-Priority 4: "Cooperatively managed and developed Alpine region"
+Priority: 4 - Cooperatively managed and developed Alpine region

-Priority 4, the "Interreg specific objective 1," consists of the action "Enhance institutional capacity of public authorities and stakeholders to implement macro-regional strategies and sea- basin strategies, as well as other territorial strategies."
+2.4.1.
+Specific objective: ISO6.4.
+Enhance institutional capacity of public authorities and stakeholders to implement macro-regional strategies and sea-basin strategies, as well as other territorial strategies (all strands)